IanArb/ConferenceFinder/README.md

 This repository accepts pull requests and all contributions are welcome!

 ## Setup instructions
-This project can be used with IntelliJ Ultimate edition, Android Studio 4+ and XCode v11.3+ for iOS.
+This project can be used with Android Studio 4.2 Canary for Jetpack Compose and XCode v11.3+ for iOS.

 ### Android
 You can run the Android sample app with your Run/Debug configurations deployed to emulator or physical device.